Home Schooling (Private Instruction)

 - Provides, upon written request from the superintendent of the school district in which the IPI is provided or from the director of the Department, a report identifying the primary instructor, location, name of the authority responsible for the IPI, and names of the students enrolled;

-- Is not a nonpublic school and does not provide CPI as defined in Iowa Code section 299A.1 and the rules in Iowa Administrative Code chapter 31; and
+- Is not a nonpublic school and does not provide CPI as defined in Iowa Code 299A.1 and Iowa Administrative Code 281-31; and

 Select Guidance Excerpts